Prevent

 The purpose of the Prevent strand is to safeguard and support people to stop them from becoming terrorists or supporting terrorism of any form.
 Prevent aims to:

-- tackle the causes of radicalisation and respond to the ideological challenge of terrorism
+- tackle the ideological causes of terrorism

 What is Prevent and what does it do?